 "In fairness this harmony can be fostered by ordering each party to bear his own costs".
-I think it is a proper case where neither the petitioner nor the respondents should be penalised in costs, for he reasons that:
+I think it is a proper case where neither the petitioner nor the respondents should be penalized in costs, for he reasons that:

-a) all the parties to the petition are guilty of adultery.

-b) the parties have agreed to settle the case expeditiously thereby saving court and themselves protracted proceedings that would involve loss of money and time. c) the petitioner and the respondent have agreed to maintain a harmonious relationship for he good and welfare of their children. d) the petitioner and the respondent have accepted to have their children as a linking or joining bridge between them, reasons shown above, I shall not grant any costs to any party to this petition.
-This es the co-respondent.
-In the result, each party shall bear his or her own costs. same reasons as I have given with regard to my refusal to award costs to any party, I shall e any damages to any party.
+- a) All the parties to the petition are guilty adultery. - b) The parties have agreed to settle the case expeditiously thereby saving court and themselves protracted proceedings that would involve loss of money and time. - c) The petitioner and the respondent have agreed to maintain a harmonious relationship for the good and welfare of their children. - d) The petitioner and the respondent have accepted to have their children as a linking or joining bridge between them.

+For the reasons shown above, I shall not grant any costs to any party to this petition.
+This includes the co-respondent.
+In the result, each party shall bear his or her own costs.

+For the same reasons as I have given with regard to my refusal award costs to any party, I shall not give any damages to any party.
 Besides the damages claimed have not been proved.

-Finally , the following orders are made: A: the resp A decree Nisi is hereby pronounced dissolving the marriage between the petitioner and pondent. В: The custody of the children of he said marriage is granted to the petitioner, their mother.
+Finally, the following orders are made:

+A: A decree Nisi is hereby pronounced dissolving the marriage between the petitioner and the respondent.

+B: The custody of the children of the said marriage is granted to the petitioner, their mother.

 C: The respondent shall have access to their children, at reasonable hours and times whether they (children) are at the petitioner's home or at school.